LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/SlidingWindow.md

     return result
 }
 ```

+CodeSignal Problem, not one in LeetCode has similar pattern

 You are given two strings - pattern and source.
 The first string pattern contains only the symbols 0 and 1, and the second string source contains only lowercase English letters.

 Let's say that pattern matches a substring source[l..r] of source if the following three conditions are met: